thedonvaughn/amisearch-lambda/README.md

 #### Example Usage of AMISearch Lambda Function in Cloudformation ####

-* If you've used my provided cloudformation template to create the amisearch lambda function, there will be an Export Key called `amiSearch-arn` which holds the value of the ARN for the lambda function.
+  If my provided cloudformation template to create the lambda function was utilizied, there will be a Cloudformation Output/Export Key called `amiSearch-arn` which returns the value of the ARN for the lambda function.

   Below is an example Cloudformation template that creates an EC2 instance.
-The below example uses the AMISearch Lambda function to dynamically provide the latest AMI ID for Ubuntu Zesty with virtualization type of 'hvm' and root device type of 'ebs'.
+The below example uses the the amisearch AWS Lambda function to provide the latest AMI ID for Ubuntu Zesty with virtualization type of 'hvm' and root device type of 'ebs'.

 ```
    "AMISearch":{